 This is Part 1 of a two-part final update on the 16th & Wewatta Hotel/Office project next to Denver Union Station.
 Today we focus on the Hotel Born, a new 200-room Kimpton hotel that opened a couple of weeks ago.
 In Part 2, Ryan will take a look at the hotel’s companion office building—1881 16th Street—which opened earlier this summer.
 Our announcement post on this development was back in March 2014, followed by numerous updates.

-The Hotel Born anchors what was known during the Union Station planning era as the “A” Block, an L-shaped parcel that wraps around the end of the Union Station commuter rail platforms and includes the 21-story Platform apartment tower.
-The Hotel Born is the last building to be completed at corner of 16th and Wewatta and shares the intersection with 1900 16th Street, the Triangle Building, and 1601 Wewatta.
+The Hotel Born anchors what was known during the Union Station planning era as the “A” Block, an L-shaped parcel that wraps around the end of the Union Station commuter rail platforms and includes the 21-story Platform apartment tower in addition to 1881 16th.
+The Hotel Born is the last building to be completed at the corner of 16th and Wewatta and shares the intersection with 1900 16th Street, the Triangle Building, and 1601 Wewatta.

 We have a lot of photos for you today, so let’s get started with these views from across the intersection of 16th and Wewatta: